-We believe that there are currently no other commercially available products that provide the same level of end-to-end NGPS analysis at the same scale and sensitivity that we expect our platform will provide.
+We believe that there are currently no other commercially available products that provide the same level of analysis at the same scale and sensitivity that we expect our platform will provide.
 Following our commercial launch for RUO, we aim to enhance our position through our ongoing product development, commercial strategy, potential new products and ongoing collaborations and partnerships with key thought leaders.